mariamuna04/MomentTap/README.md

 ### Introducing
-MomentTrap, a place where you can keep track, remember and share all of your moments through user-friendly graphical user interface.
+MomentTap, a place where you can keep track, remember and share all of your moments through user-friendly graphical user interface.

 ### Features